Aron-M/P1-README-AND-RELEVANT-SCREENSHOTS-PODHOUSE-/readme2.md

     <img src="documentation/mobile-nav-bar.png" alt="mobile nav bar" />

-    - Error 1 on tablets and pc screens:
+    - ERROR 1 ON TABLET AND PC DEVICES:

      <img src="documentation/tablet-pc-nav-error.png" alt="nav bar error" />

         PLEASE NOTE: ERROR has occured where "THE POD HOUSE" logo does not stick to the left as the dimensions become bigger at tablet and pc display.

-    - Error 2 on all devices
+    - ERROR 2 ON ALL DEVICES

     <img src="documentation/anchor-error.png" alt="nav bar error" />